rbisdorff/Digraph3/docSphinx/tutorial.rst

 The performance tableau
 .......................

-The actual evaluations of Alice's potential study programs are gathered in a :py:class:`perfTabs.PerformanceTableau` object [21]_.
+The actual evaluations of Alice's potential study programs are stored in a file named `AliceChoice.py`_ of :py:class:`perfTabs.PerformanceTableau` format [21]_.

+    .. _AliceChoice.py: _static/AliceChoice.py

 .. code-block:: pycon
    :name: alicePerfTab